seamusriordan/PREX-counting/README.md

 # PREX-counting
-Reconstruction and analysis code for PREX counting mode
+Reconstruction code for PREX GEMs in counting mode

 This code is is built against the TreeSearch library at $TREESEARCH